Biden: Infrastructure plan gives $1B for Great Lakes cleanup

 Most of the infrastructure funds will be used for the hot spot cleanups, officials said during a news briefing ahead of Biden's Ohio trip.

 Of 25 U.S. sites still on the list, only three are expected to need further work by 2030, officials said.
-They include the St. Lawrence River in New York and Michigan's Kalamazoo River and Saginaw River and Bay.
+They include the St. Lawrence River in New York and Michigan's Kalamazoo River, as well as the Saginaw River and Bay.

 Among those where work should be done by then are Waukegan, Illinois; the Grand Calumet River in Indiana; the St. Louis River in Minnesota and Wisconsin; the Black and Cuyahoga rivers and Maumee, Ohio; the Niagara and Buffalo rivers, Eighteenmile and the Rochester Ebayment in New York; Wisconsin's Fox River, Milwaukee Estuary and Sheboygan; and Michigan's Muskegon Lake, River Raisin and Torch Lake along with the Clinton, Detroit, Manistique, Rouge, St. Clair and St. Marys rivers.